eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/access-conditions/index.md

 In order to understand the different user interfaces to manage access conditions, it is crucial to understand what details can be described with a single access condition.
 The following list describes the different attributes, a single access condition can have.
-They are all optional except that a single access condition needs to provide at least a one grant or has a dynamic access condition query.
+They are all optional except that a single access condition needs to provide at least one grant or has a dynamic access condition query.

 ### **Metadata**